armilleiwilliam/eu-automation/README.md

 - just run "pnp artisan test"
 - for lack of time I could not set a testing code for React part

+### THE PROJECT IS WORKING ON MY MACHINE, IN CASE YOU HAVE ANY ISSUE JUST LET ME KNOW.
+(On the screenshots folder on the root of the project you can see how it looks on my machine)